How to Draw Kermit the Frog VIDEO & Step-by-Step Pictures

 All of the free art lessons on EasyDrawingTutorials.com are good drawing tutorials for beginners and experienced artists.
 The online tutorials are easy to follow; they teach you the how to draw basics while showing you how to draw fun characters step by step.
 Each character's drawing tutorial has step-by-step photos and written text to follow along with as you draw.

-To draw Kermit the Frog step by step, follow the step-by-step drawings below.
+To draw Kermit step by step, follow along with the video tutorial below and pause the video after each step to go at your own pace.
+You may find it easier to follow the step-by-step drawings below.
 The new lines in each step are shown in red, and each step is explained in the text below the photo, so you'll know exactly what to draw in each step.
+You may want to open the video in a new tab and use both drawing methods!
 Take your time and draw at your own pace.

 Intro: Start off with a pencil sketch.
 In the beginning stages, don’t press down too hard.
 Use light, smooth strokes for sketching.